ppkgtmm/pk/src/contents/hotel-bookings-etl.md

 # Hotel Bookings ETL

-Aim of this project is to transform hotel reservation data from  transactional processing optimized form into a format that is more suitable for visualization and analytical purposes.
-The prepared data can be leveraged by business users to create dashboards for insights discovery and decision making
+Aim of this project is to convert hotel reservation data from transactional processing optimized format into a format better suited for visualization and analytical purposes.
+The refined data can be leveraged by business users to create dashboards for insights discovery and decision making

 ![booking-dashboard](./imgs/hotel-bookings/booking-dashboard.png)